๐Ÿ‡บ๐Ÿ‡ธ Homeโ€บBrowse by Topicโ€บPaperwork & Adminโ€บHow to Register Your Address

 What My Number Is

-A practical guide to Japanโ€™s personal ID number system and when you may need it.
+A practical explanation of Japanโ€™s individual number system and what foreign residents need to know about it.

 โ†’